TSAStudent/NearSignTSA/README.md

 Go to https://pdflink.to/fafe82b7/ to access Team Worklog

+Go to https://weathered-flower-399.linkyhost.com to access our Copyright Checklist Form

 ## Quick Summary

 NearSign is a friend-finding and communication-first social app designed for Deaf, Hard of Hearing, and hearing ally users.
 It helps people connect based on communication preferences, comfort settings, interests, and local availability.